Reselling hosting services: 5 mistakes to avoidBy Solange Messier

 What might be more surprising is that many agencies, managed service providers, media companies, and other resellers have yet to add web hosting to their packages.
 Their customers, though, need a reliable host as much as they need great web design or SEO packages.

-Some of these business owners likely don’t invest because they think they need to set up a hosting service from scratch.
+Some of these business owners likely don’t invest because they think they need to set up a hosting solution from scratch.
 The truth is, you don’t need to do that.
 Reselling hosting services is a much wiser way to add this in-demand service for your clients.
 You can team up with a trusted hosting service provider that is ready to deliver reliable uptime.

 As with any new service you roll out, though, there are always pitfalls you’ll want to watch out for.
 Here are a few mistakes to avoid when thinking about reselling hosting services.